deman311/CoronaBot/README.md

 ![links](/assets/linkspic.png "The message format you receive")

 ### VR Updates 🕶️
 As a casual VR player and a pirate at that 🏴‍☠️, I constantly check forums (e.a https://cs.rin.ru) for new releases of VR games.
 Therefore, I've created an automated process which scans the first X pages of the forum and searches for ones with the VR tag, then it constructs a Microsoft Word file with the names of the found game titles and the links to the specific page in the forum.
+The links are created using Hyperlinks in the word document, the specific implementation of the function is from here: https://stackoverflow.com/questions/49192481/how-to-create-hyperlinks-in-apache-poi-word.

 The process is to write the command '!seekVR' on the server and then the CoronaBot will start the process and send you the file and reply in a private message on Discord: